 Fort Glenn was a World War II military reservation on the northeast end of Umnak Island, in the Eastern Aleutian Islands, Alaska.
 The military base was named in 1942 by the U.S. Army for Brigadier General E.F.
-Glenn, and published in 1947 on a U.S. Geological Survey map.
+Glenn, and first published in 1947 on a U.S. Geological Survey map.

 Newer air bases on Adak and Amchitka Islands further west quickly supplanted Fort Glenn as a forward operating base.
 By the end of 1943, the base mission had become to provide support for transient personnel and aircraft and the site was deactivated in 1947.
-Today hundreds of building pits, runways, and World War II artillery emplacements remain in various states of deterioration.
+Today hundreds of building pits, the runways, and World War II artillery emplacements remain in various states of deterioration.
 Fort Glenn was listed on the National Register of Historic Places and declared a National Historic Landmark in 1987.
 Learn more here and here.
 Click here to download the CoastView app and explore more of Fort Glenn and Umnak Island.